 Bluey grey is the grey of 2020.
 It's moody, atmospheric and dramatic but styled the right way is can be really soft and welcoming too.
 Mix it in with some natural materials and lots of textures for a really cool contemporary grey living room idea.

 26. Mix grey with slubby naturals

-Grey could feel a little cold, but if you mix it with rich textures: knotty, warm-coloured wood, slubby linens, stroke-able velvet, you'll create a warm, welcoming feel.
-Loving how the sofa is colour-matched to the walls here for a space-enhancing feel.
+Grey could feel a little cold, but if you mix it with rich textures: knotty, warm-colored wood, slubby linens, stroke-able velvet, you'll create a warm, welcoming feel.
+Loving how the sofa is color-matched to the walls here for a space-enhancing feel.

 The living room in this gorgeous renovated home in Shrewsbury uses grey to a calming effect